-Listen to "Say Something" from A Great Big World
+Interesting Facts About A Great Big World

 #19."Let Her Go" Passenger

-A song that recognizes the human tendency to take things for granted, including but limited to periods of life, seasons, and significant others.
+A song that recognizes the human tendency to take things for granted, including, but limited to, periods of life, seasons, and significant others.

 #20.
 "Battle Scars" Lupe Fiasco and Guy Sebastian